Ballad Poem Examples Every Student Should Know – 2026

 O my Luve is like the melody

-Another famous ballad poem was written by Robert Burns.
+Another one of the most famous Ballad poem examples for students was written by Robert Burns.
 This beautiful poem was written by Scotland’s national poet, Robert Burns.
 This poem was initially printed in the year 1794 in a book of musically arranged traditional Scottish ballads.

 The poem has a balladic structure and is meant to be sung aloud.
 It conveys the speaker’s passionate love for their spouse and promises that their relationship will last for eternity, outshining all human existence in addition to the universe altogether.